montanaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Get Divorce Records in Montana?

-Interested parties seeking Montana divorce records may visit the Clerk of the District Court in the county where the divorce was granted or submit a request by mail.
+Interested parties seeking Montana divorce records may visit the clerk of the District Court in the county where the divorce was granted or submit a request by mail.

-Now that they have the court's address, the record searcher may visit the Clerk of District Court's office in person.
+Now that they have the court's address, the record searcher may visit the clerk of the District Court's office in person.
 At the office, they may have to provide details of the divorce, such as the names of the parties involved and the approximate date of the divorce.
 The Clerk of District Court's office typically expects individuals seeking divorce records to complete a request form and pay a fee to obtain copies of the document.

 Alternatively, requesters who are unable to visit the Clerk of District Court's office in person may send a written request by mail.
-The letter must include information such as the complete names of both parties involved in the divorce, the approximate date of the divorce (if the applicant does not know the exact date), the case number (if known), their relationship to the parties (if applicable), and the reason for your request.
-They must also include a self-addressed, stamped envelope for the return of the records and a check or money order for necessary fees (contact the court for the correct amount).
+Letters generally include information such as the complete names of both parties involved in the divorce, the approximate date of the divorce (if the applicant does not know the exact date), the case number (if known), their relationship to the parties (if applicable), and the reason for your request.
+They also include a self-addressed, stamped envelope for the return of the records and a check or money order for necessary fees (contact the court for the correct amount).

 Who Can Obtain Divorce Records in Montana?